mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

   - 2.2
 ```

-Since Jekyll is built on Ruby we set the language to `ruby`.
+Since Jekyll is built on Ruby I set the language to `ruby`.
 Depending on what version of Jekyll you're using you can change `rvm` to meet your needs.
 I went with `2.2` since that's the latest [Travis CI provides](https://docs.travis-ci.com/user/languages/ruby/#Supported-Ruby-Versions-and-RVM).

 ```yaml
 sudo: false